 Best Fishing Line for Pike

-Braided line is your absolutely best choice when spin fishing for pike.
-Not only is it much thinner than monofilament, but it is also a much stronger fishing line that allows you to take full control over a fighting pike on the spinning rod.
+Braid is your best pick when spin fishing for pike.
+It’s a much stronger and more durable fishing line than mono that allows you to take full control over a fighting pike on the spinning or baitcasting rod.

-Finally, the great strength and abrasion-resistance of the braided line allows you to fish heavy cover and snagy areas without having to fear a line break.
+Finally, the great strength and abrasion resistance of braid allows you to fish heavy cover and snaggy areas without having to fear a line break.

-A braided line I have full confidence in is the Power Pro Spectra.
+A braided line I have full confidence in and have used for many years is the Power Pro Spectra.
 It’s a really advanced and high-tech braid of the modern age.
-It actually feels like mono, but has super strength and smoothness.

-I recommend using a 30lb test for pike, as this strength will ensure that you are always on the safe side when fishing; it’s virtually almost impossible to break this line!
-And when compared to mono, the equivalent of 30lb braid would be a 10lb monofilament.
-So you can image how thin and smooth the Power Pro Spectra really is.
+I recommend using a 30lb test for pike, as it will ensure that you are always on the safe side when fishing; it’s almost impossible to break such a pound test!

-If you live in the UK, you can buy the Power Pro Spectra on Amazon: here
+You can buy the Power Pro Spectra on Amazon here

 Best Lures for Pike Fishing